kevcorca/odin-recipes/README.md

 # odin-recipes
-Primer proyecto de Odin que realizo
+(ESP)Primer proyecto de Odin que realizo
 Sera un proyecto de manejo de recetas
+(ENG)My first project of the Odin's Project
+It is a page that shows some recipes!